 Blue Goose Aviation Mountain Orientation Course is designed for a pilot that has not flown in the mountains to gain general knowledge and experience in mountain flying.
 A pilot should be able to plan an effective safe route, based on pilot experience and airplane performance, through the Rocky Mountains from a paved runway to a paved runway.
-(If you are looking to fly into the backcountry airfields in the mountains look at our Backcountry Mountain Course.)
+(If you are looking to fly into the back country airfields in the mountains look at our Back country Mountain Course.)

 This course is designed for the pilot who has at least a Private Pilot Certificate.
 We recommend at least 100 hours total time and 30 hours cross country time.

-Our Cessna 182 is available for all of our training programs, please call us for rates and availability for your training.
+Any of our three aircraft are available for all of our training programs, please call us for rates and availability for your training.
 If you own your own airplane and are flying it out here our minimum requirement for this course is 160 horsepower.

 The course is customized for each individual student.
 The course can be from two to five days depending on the student’s expectations and proficiency.
 The following schedule is a typical three-day course.